-Floy Dyer Nursing Home is the sole facility we were able to find in Houston, Mississippi.
-This nursing home proved to be a middle of the pack facility, with an overall grade of B-.
-This nursing home has a few things going for it.
-The best part of this place's report card is is its inspection rating.
-Inspection reports are discussed in the next section.
+Floy Dyer Nursing Home is a small facility in Houston, Mississippi.
+This turns out to be a quality facility, with an overall grade of B. This place definitely has plenty going for it.
+This nursing home's strong report card was highlighted by its inspection rating, which we will address in the next section.

 Floy Dyer Nursing Home